Celebrity restaurants that failed

 Larios on the Beach/Facebook

-26: Gloria and Emilio Estefan: Larios on the Beach, 1992-2020
+26. Gloria and Emilio Estefan: Larios on the Beach, 1992-2020

-25: Adrian Richardson: La Luna Bistro, 1998-2024
+25. Adrian Richardson: La Luna Bistro, 1998-2024

 Australian celebrity chef Adrian Richardson spent 25 years as the owner and head chef of La Luna Bistro in Melbourne.
 He focused on handcrafted dishes made using quality produce, and the bistro soon became a favourite in the Carlton North neighbourhood.
-His passion for food led him to a television career and even his own food podcast.
-The 25th anniversary of the restaurant’s opening was celebrated with special events celebrating the local community – but it wasn’t long after this momentous occasion that the bistro closed.
+His passion for food led to a television career and even his own food podcast.
+The 25th anniversary of the restaurant’s opening was celebrated with special events championing the local community – but it wasn’t long after this momentous occasion that the bistro closed.

-25: Adrian Richardson: La Luna Bistro, 1998-2024
+25. Adrian Richardson: La Luna Bistro, 1998-2024

 Michel Porro/Getty Images

-24: Jamie Oliver: Fifteen, Jamie’s Italian chain and Barbecoa, 2002-19
+24. Jamie Oliver: Fifteen, Jamie’s Italian chain and Barbecoa, 2002-19

 Jamie Oliver gained fame for his cheeky personality and no-frills cooking on his 1999 television show The Naked Chef.
 He launched Jamie Oliver’s Fifteen, a restaurant that gave underprivileged people experience in the culinary industry, in 2002.
-It was closely followed by Jamie’s Italian restaurant chain in 2008 and Barbecoa, a steakhouse with two locations in London, in 2017 – although it seems the TV personality bit off more than he could chew, with the restaurant group announcing its administration in May 2019.
+It was closely followed by Jamie’s Italian restaurant chain in 2008 and Barbecoa, a steakhouse with two locations in London, in 2017.
+Although it seems the TV personality bit off more than he could chew, with the restaurant group announcing its administration in May 2019.

 Chris Bull/Alamy Stock Photo

-24: Jamie Oliver: Fifteen, Jamie’s Italian chain and Barbecoa, 2002-19
+24. Jamie Oliver: Fifteen, Jamie’s Italian chain and Barbecoa, 2002-19

 Jamie’s Italian was launched to disrupt mid-market dining in the UK.
 It offered good value meals such as lasagnes, pizzas and pasta made from fresh, quality ingredients and at first it was successful.
 The chain’s problem became its inability to keep up with changing food trends.
-Despite an injection of cash by Jamie himself in 2017, the brand was unable to be saved with 1,000 jobs lost and 22 branches of the chain shuttered in the UK.
+Despite an injection of cash by Jamie himself in 2017, the brand was unable to be saved with 1,000 jobs lost and 22 branches of the chain shutting in the UK.
 Oliver continues to run two London restaurants, plus eateries around the world under Jamie’s Italian, Jamie Oliver’s Deli and several other brands.

-23: Gordon Ramsay: Maze, 2005-19
+23. Gordon Ramsay: Maze, 2005-19

 Even celebrity chefs can feel the heat when it comes to running their restaurants.
 TV chef Gordon Ramsay, of Hell's Kitchen fame, opened posh sushi and Asian-fusion spot Maze in London's Mayfair in 2005.
-It held a Michelin star between 2006 and 2015, with high-profile chefs in the kitchen and creative plates of food on the menu (think scallop ceviche with truffle, yuzu and caviar or roasted cod in Champagne sauce).
+It held a Michelin star between 2006 and 2015, with high-profile chefs in the kitchen and creative plates of food on the menu (think scallop ceviche with truffle, yuzu and caviar, and roasted cod in Champagne sauce).

 Samir Hussein/Getty Images

-23: Gordon Ramsay: Maze, 2005-19
+23. Gordon Ramsay: Maze, 2005-19

 Despite more than a decade of success, in spring 2018 it was announced that Maze would close in 2019.
 This followed a reported £3.8 million ($4.7m) loss for Kavalake, Ramsay's umbrella restaurant group.
-Ramsay has since opened a new Pan-Asian concept in Mayfair called Lucky Cat, which has expanded to a second London location and a Manchester restaurant, and his other restaurants, including his flagship venue in London's Chelsea and the Gordon Ramsay Bar & Grill, remain open.
+Ramsay has since opened a new Pan-Asian concept in Mayfair called Lucky Cat, which has expanded to a second London location and a Manchester restaurant and his other restaurants, including his flagship venue in London's Chelsea and the Gordon Ramsay Bar & Grill, remain open.

-22: Lisa Vanderpump: Villa Blanca, 2008-20
+22. Lisa Vanderpump: Villa Blanca, 2008-20

 Denise Truscello/Getty Images

-22: Lisa Vanderpump: Villa Blanca, 2008-20
+22. Lisa Vanderpump: Villa Blanca, 2008-20

-Real Housewives of Beverly Hills star Lisa Vanderpump and her husband Ken Todd once ran 26 restaurants and Villa Blanca in Beverly Hills was one of their most successful ventures.
+The Real Housewives of Beverly Hills star and her husband Ken Todd once ran 26 restaurants and Villa Blanca in Beverly Hills was one of their most successful ventures.
 Opened in 2008, the elegant restaurant specialised in top-notch Mediterranean cuisine, serving pizza, pasta and seafood dishes, like tuna tartare, grilled shrimp and crab cakes.

 Genin-Hahn-Marechal/ABACA/PA Images

-21: Steven Spielberg: Dive!, 1994-99
+21. Steven Spielberg: Dive!, 1994-99

-21: Steven Spielberg: Dive!, 1994-99
+21. Steven Spielberg: Dive!, 1994-99

 Anthony Behar/SIPA USA/PA Images

-20: Kevin Costner: The Clubhouse, 1999-2009
+20. Kevin Costner: The Clubhouse, 1999-2009

 The Bodyguard actor Kevin Costner opened The Clubhouse in 1999 in Costa Mesa, California.
 It was a golf-themed venue that sat somewhere between an upmarket restaurant and, as the name suggests, an elegant clubhouse.
 Costner was committed to making the restaurant accessible to the general public, and diners enjoyed comforting American-style dishes such as chicken pot pie served at reasonable prices.